Antoinebr/Fastly-Fanout-JavaScript-Demo/readme.md

 with ```createFanoutHandoff(event.request, "fanout_antoinebrossault_com");``` Fanout will hold the connection for us.

-At are origin we will receive the request from Fanout, here's how to handle the request that went trough the ```createFanoutHandoff``` :
+At the origin we will receive the request from Fanout, here's how to handle the request that went trough the ```createFanoutHandoff``` :

 ```JavaScript